psalire/Distributed-Hash-Cracker/README.md

 ## About

-Divides and distributes a search space among clients to brute force crack hashes, multi-threaded on the CPU.
+The server divides and distributes the provided search space equally among its clients on the network.

+The clients then brute force crack the hash using its given search space, multi-threaded on the CPU.

 **NOTE**: All CPU cores on your machines will be pushed to 100% utilization.
 Please make sure that you have adequate CPU cooling when using!